 While airplanes haul tents, coolers and rafts into Schafer for use by private parties, all U.S. Forest Service work is done by hand.
 The mule train is used to bring materials and supplies to the remote station, which is one of only two manned remote wilderness outposts in the United States.

 Schafer airstrip was originally built as a trailhead that provided access to the Bob Marshall and Great Bear wilderness trail system.
-Now, the Schafer airstrip is often used as a pilot tourist attraction.

 In the busy floating seasons of May and June, Schafer sees about 12 flights a day.
 Then they taper off until fall, when deer, elk and black bear hunters use the airstrip for access to the wilderness.